 d.
 It must be raining.

-Other languages have many more ways to convey different degrees of speaker commitment (for an overview, see Aikhenvald 2004).
+Other languages have more varied ways of conveying different degrees of speaker commitment (for an overview, see Aikhenvald 2004).
 Even between closely related languages, we observe striking differences.
 German, for instance, is an interesting comparison case to English.
-While many devices for expressing speaker certainty do not differ from English (examples [2a]-[2c] are the German equivalents to [1a], [1b], and [1d]), German possesses a lexical inventory of so-called ‘discourse particles’, which the English language is lacking.
+While many devices for expressing speaker certainty do not differ from English---examples (2a)-(2c) are the German equivalents of (1a), (1b), and (1d)---German possesses a lexical inventory of so-called ‘discourse particles’, which English lacks.
 Consider (2d), which is an example involving the epistemic discourse particle wohl (lit. ‘well’); see Zimmermann (2004) and many others:

 (2) a.
 Es regnet.